jaylach/kale/README.md

 }
 </pre>

-_By using the pipe (`|`) we are able to call actions and/or embed other templates.
-When using the pipe, the identifier before the pipe is the first parameter that will be passed to the action.
-This identifier is either a binding on the input object or an underscore, which means use the full input object.
-If using another template, you must first import that template.
-Note the syntax (`import FILE as VARIABLE`).
-The FILE is any string accepted by node's require function.
-The variable name you give the imported file is how you will reference it in your action._
+_actions are used by calling them as if they were a function of the identifier. the identifier the action is called on will be passed to the action as the first parameter, and any supplied arguments will be passed in the order they were supplied. note that any custom actions / templates must be imported. the standard actions provided by kale will be imported by default._

-**To call an action with multiple arguments, and/or call multiple actions:**
+**we can chain actions together, just like we'd change functions:**

 <pre>
 // user.kale